AOrto/AOrto.github.io/README.md

 August 8 Branch Clothing Exchange.
 Looking for donations of gently used, clean clothing to give away to the community.
 See Brother Curtis for more info.

-If you see this, tell President Orton: Hang Loose!
+If you see this, tell President Orton: Cowabunga!
 ---

 For any questions, please contact The Missionaries at (559)231-0649